BoiteAKlou/boiteaclou.github.io/_posts/2018-06-24-A-very-fine-cipher-Warmup-AngstromCTF.md

 It is quite likely that **actf{...}** becomes **myjd{...}** when encrypted.
 If we find the key that gives such ciphered text, we will be able to decrypt the rest of the flag.

 This is called a **known plain attack**.
 We know a part of the plain text and it's corresponding ciphered text.
-From that, we can try guess the key and be able discover the whole message.
+From that, we can guess the key and decode the whole message.
 This type of attack is not always possible but it works perfectly in our case.

 #### Demonstration